nswmesh/nswmesh_wiki/docs/meshcore/sydney-meshcore.md

 **3. Join the mesh**

 Send a greeting to the public channel or a `test` to the **#test** channel.
-Next to the message will say heard `2` repeats representing the number of repeaters that you heard retransmitting your sent message.
+Next to the message will say `heard X repeats` x representing the number of repeaters that you heard retransmitting your sent message.
 If this is 0 then a repeater was unable to be reached, or the radio settings are wrong.
-Double check the radio settings and then check the [map](https://nswmesh.github.io/NSW-Sydney-Meshcore-Map/) to see if there are repeaters near you.
+Double check the radio settings and then check the [NSW Meshcore Map](https://nswmesh.github.io/NSW-Sydney-Meshcore-Map/) to see if there are repeaters near you.
 Double click or long press on your location to check if there is expected coverage at your location.

 > **Important:** All nodes connecting to the Sydney mesh must use the **Australia preset** with SF11 (modified from the default SF10).